ProfilePic

 • Get a free copy of your credit report from annualcreditreport.com or call 877.322.8228.

-• Review your credit report to ensure unauthorized accounts have not been opened in your name.
+• Review your credit report to ensure unauthorized accounts are not opened in your name.

 • Report any fraudulent accounts to the appropriate financial institutions.